 Viewshed: The total area visible from a single observer position, or the total area visible from multiple observer positions.
 Viewsheds include scenes from highways, trails, campgrounds, towns, cities, or other viewer locations.
 Viewshed types include corridor, feature, or basin viewsheds.

-Visual (or landscape) character: An impartial description of the landscape's visual features, which is defined by the relationships between the existing visible natural and built landscape features.
+Visual character: Visual, or landscape, character is an impartial description of the landscape's visual features and is defined by the relationships between the existing visible natural and built landscape features.